Peter Bardens: Career

 Bardens was born in Westminster, London, England, to Marie Marks and Dennis Bardens, the latter a novelist and biographer, and grew up in Notting Hill.
 He studied fine art at Byam Shaw School of Art, and learned the piano, before switching to the Hammond organ after listening to Jimmy Smith.
 In 1965, he spent a brief spell with Them after leaving The Cheynes.
-After leaving Them, he formed a band called The Peter B's, releasing a single, in 1966, called "If You Wanna Be Happy" (b/w "Jodrell Blues"), an instrumental version of the old standard.
+Following this stint, he formed a band called The Peter B's, releasing a single, in 1966, called "If You Wanna Be Happy" (b/w "Jodrell Blues"), an instrumental version of the old standard.
 He moved on and formed Peter B's Looners which eventually morphed into Shotgun Express, a band that played soul music and featured Rod Stewart, Peter Green, and Mick Fleetwood.
 Fleetwood later said Barden's recruitment into the band kick-started his musical career.

 From August 1968 to February 1970, he formed The Village with featured future Elvis Costello and The Attractions bassist Bruce Thomas and Bill Porter (drums).
 They released a single "Man in the Moon"/"Long Time Coming".

 In 1970, Bardens recorded The Answer, an album featuring Peter Green and Andy Gee.
 Bardens recorded an eponymous album in 1971 which was released in the United States as Write My Name in the Dust before forming Camel in 1972.
 He left Camel in 1978 to join Them bandmate Van Morrison's band.
 He recorded Wavelength with Morrison and appeared in the line up of the album's promotional tour.
 By the end of the 1970s, Bardens began exploring electronica and released the album Heart to Heart in 1979.

 Bardens co-wrote "Looking for a Good Time" with Bobby Tench, featured as the B-side of the single "Chain Gang" (1982), which Tench had recorded as a tribute to Sam Cooke.
-During that era, Bardens also played with the Alan Parsons Project.
 In 1984, he became a member of Keats (an Alan Parsons Project offshoot) and released an album with them.
+Also in 1984, Bardens wrote and produced Scottish vocalist/guitarist Willy Finlayson's debut single 'On The Air Tonight', later covered by Colin Blunstone.